TaliaSeada/Data-Science-Research/README.md

 # DataScienceProject
-In this priject we have 4 notebooks.
+In this project we have 4 notebooks.
 1. An improvement of the last semester's classification notebook by using Ensemble Learning.
 2. Classification of the known Fashion MNist data set, with multiclasses.
 3. Classification of the DOGS VS CATS data set, with two classes.